 Product School

-Editor's Note: the following content has been validated by the Head of Product at YouTube.
+Editor's Note: the following content has been validated by Minal Mehta, Head of Product at YouTube.

 If you are a Product Manager or aspiring to be one, chances are that you have come across or you’re currently writing your Product Requirement Documents (PRDs).
 Or perhaps you’ve already written dozens of PRDs and you’re just looking to fine-tune your skills.

-Our PRD guide aims to take you from idea to action.
-We’ll tell you what a PRD should include, a step-by-step guide for writing your own, and provide you with a template to get you started.
+Our sample product requirements document takes you from idea to action.
+Keep reading to learn what a PRD should include, a step-by-step to the correct PRD format, and download a free product requirements template to get started.

 What is a Product Requirements Document?